Mother 3: Design

 Itoi chose to use the pixelated style of Mother 2 for the Game Boy Advance Mother 3 because he was uninterested in computer graphics trends.
 The series' games were written in the hiragana alphabet instead of in kanji (Chinese characters) so as to remain accessible to young children.
 Itoi described the game world as governed by a "might equals right ... macho" power struggle.
 The antagonist, Porky, was designed as a "symbol of humankind", complementing Itoi's view of evil on a fungible morality spectrum with "pranks" and "crimes" at its extremes.
+He also likened its tone to the lyrics of the song "Reunion" by Kazuko Matsuo, where the subject falls in love with someone the world finds evil.
 Itoi compared the way in which the characters realize their psychic powers with menstruation and added that human physiology was "one of his themes".
 Players sweat when learning an ability based on Itoi's belief of how physical struggle facilitates growth.
 He also included characters like the Magypsies and Duster (who has a bad leg) to show the value of having friends with different qualities.
+Some environments were added to serve specific purposes.
+For example, Osohe Castle was meant to show the scale of time and Tantane Island was designed to reflect the player's worst nightmares as similar to Mother 2s "hallucinatory city", Moonside.
+Parts of the game reference outside media such as Kiki's Delivery Service, a film by Studio Ghibli, a company for which Itoi had written film taglines and had voiced the father in My Neighbor Totoro.

-Another of his themes was the duality of the seriousness and lightheartedness of games, which is why he added a serious death scene to the first chapter.
-Itoi's Nintendo 64 version of the final battle was darker, "dirtier", and more upsetting, though the final version changed little in concept.
+Another of his themes is the duality of the seriousness and lightheartedness of games, which is why he added a serious death scene to the first chapter.
+Itoi wrote the game's ending while overseas in Saipan before Mother 3 was canceled.
+This Nintendo 64 version of the final battle was darker, "dirtier", and more upsetting, though the final version changed little in concept.
 Itoi attributed the change in tone to his own growth and the character composition of the new development team.
 Itoi later reflected on the ending's lesson on the virtue of helping bad people.
+Itoi always planned for the two brothers to fight each other, though he did not write the ending until after production had already begun, a process he compared with Hayao Miyazaki's.
+Itoi processed each line individually as he wrote the final scene, and later reflected on its moral content that bad people sometimes need even more help than the good people.
+He said that the one line that makes him most emotional is, "You must be tired".
 Itoi felt that the ending's renewal theme reflected his worldview of appreciating our time on Earth in light of the planet's inevitable end.
 Much of the rest of the script was written after-hours at a local hotel where they would continue their work.